cltl/FormatConversions/naf2conll/README.md

 # naf2conll
-Script to convert coreference data in NAF format to [CoNLL][] format.
+Script to convert coreference data in NAF format to [CoNLL format][].

 !!
 NB !!
 At the moment, this script only supports the following columns: